rl-institut/open_plan/docs/getting_started/mathematics_simply_explained.rst

 that the equations are in a certain form.
 The solver then proceeds in two steps.
 In the first step, it checks if there is a solution to the problem, and as soon as a solution is found, the solver proceeds to the second step.
-In the second step, the solver then tries to find a better solution, and continues this process iteratively, until it has found the best solution.
-To do this, the solver moves along the edges of the solutions space, as the optimum will always lie on the edge of the solution space in a linear optimization model, as long as there is an optimum.
+In the second step, the solver then tries to find a better solution and continues this process iteratively until it has found the best solution.
+To do this, the solver moves along the edges of the solutions space, as the optimum will always lie on the edge of the solution space in a linear optimization model as long as there is an optimum.
 In our simple example, this means that the solution has to lie somewhere on the edge of our solutions space.
 In this case the solution is the yellow